oskarsinger/hosinger/weekly_progress.md

 ####Previous Work
 * Should eventually read about submodularity if we work with MDPs or semi-MDPs.

 * Look at the non-Gaussian CCA paper with the Radon-Nikodym derivative.
 This could be a start for our PH model.
 If we want to extend to an online scenario, should investigate the Dean Foster online CCA paper.
-Maybe we could extend it to work in the non-Gaussian augmentation.

 ####Our Ideas
 * Could we make the posterior in a Thompson sampling scenario dependent on our topic model by adding appropriate edges in a graphical model?
 This might provide an opportunity for interesting structure learning.